1. What is welding?

 - Sheet metal worker: In this line of work you will be applying your skills at construction sites, manufacturing plants, and metal shops.

 - Welding inspector/instructor: As an inspector or an instructor, your job is to be adept in all welding processes and to be able to distinguish quality welds from weak ones.

 - Military support welder: Your job as a military support welder is to repair and maintain military ships, buildings, or equipment by working with a variety of metals.
 You may also acquire additional training and work on repairing space stations and broken satellites.

-All of our partner schools are accredited and have reliable programs to set you up for long-term success.
+Check out our awesome our partner schools!
+They offer reliable programs, many with flexible schedules, to set you up for long-term success.